SharonNaemi/low-code-modeler/docs/project_introduction.rst

 The system interacts with the following components:

-- **Low-Code Backend:** Enriches modeling constructs with corresponding OpenQASM 3 implementations, selecting or adapting them based on the required circuit width.
+- **Low-Code Backend:** enriches modeling constructs with corresponding OpenQASM 3 implementations, selecting or adapting them based on the required circuit width.
 Returns the resulting OpenQASM code to the frontend.
-- **NISQ Analyzer:** Helps select suitable quantum devices and filters out backends that do not support conditional operations.
+- **NISQ Analyzer:** helps select suitable quantum devices and filters out backends that do not support conditional operations.
-- **QProv:** Continuously collects and stores information about available quantum devices and supports the updated selection logic.
+- **QProv:** continuously collects and stores information about available quantum devices and supports the updated selection logic.
-- **Qunicorn:** Executes the OpenQASM code once a suitable backend is selected.
+- **Qunicorn:** executes the OpenQASM code once a suitable backend is selected.

 .. figure:: images/architecture.png
    :alt: System architecture